luigilatorre/Software-Salaries-Analysis/README.md

 ## Technologies Used
 - Python
-- Pandas for data manipulation
+- Pandas (data manipulation)
-- Matplotlib and Seaborn for data visualization
+- Matplotlib and Seaborn (visualization)
-- Requests library for API integration
+- Requests (API integration)

 ## Key Features
 1. Data loading and initial exploration
-2. Analysis of unique job roles and titles
+2. Analysis of job roles and titles
-3. Company-specific analyses
+3. Company-specific insights
-4. Currency conversion using ExchangeRate-API
+4. Currency conversion from INR to USD using ExchangeRate-API
-5. Salary analysis across different job roles and companies
+5. Salary analysis across job roles and companies
-6. Visualization of salary vs company rating relationship
+6. Visualization of salary vs company rating

 ## Main Findings
-- The dataset contains 22,770 entries with 8 columns
+- The dataset has 22,770 entries with 8 columns
-- There are 11 unique job roles in the dataset
+- There are 11 unique job roles
-- Amazon has the highest number of salary reports across all job titles
+- Amazon has the highest number of salary reports
-- A real-time currency conversion from INR to USD was implemented
+- Real-time currency conversion from INR to USD was used
 - Identified the company with the highest average salary in USD
-- Created a scatter plot showing the relationship between average salary and company rating, revealing some interesting outliers
+- Scatter plot reveals the relationship between average salary and company rating, highlighting interesting outliers

 ## Visualizations
-The project includes a scatter plot that visualizes the relationship between average salaries and company ratings, highlighting potential anomalies in the data.
+The project includes a scatter plot showing the relationship between average salary and company rating, with notable data anomalies.